jtamames/SqueezeMeta/README.md

 `/path/to/SqueezeMeta/utils/install_utils/make_databases.pl /download/path`

-Note that in some cases data download (e.g. from the NCBI server) can be interrupted, leading to a corrupted database.
+Generally, `donwload_databases.pl` is the safest choice for getting your databases set up.
+When running `make_databases.pl`, data download (e.g. from the NCBI server) can be interrupted, leading to a corrupted database.
 Always run `test_install.pl` to check that the database was properly created.
 Otherwise, you can try re-running `make_databases.pl`, or just run `download_databases.pl` instead.

 The databases occupy 200Gb, but we recommend having at least 350Gb free disk space during the building process.